PaulskPt/tinypico-micropython/play shield examples/tiny-snake/README.rst

 - b) a tft group:   st7735 (spi - tft).

 Other global 'flags':
-- my_debug;    a flag that is used for print statements during the development stage
+- my_debug;    a flag that is used for conditional print() during development
 - use_pullup;  a flag that is used for the i2c devices;
 - use_btn4;    self evident.
 Set to True if one uses a fourth button
 - use_sound.   self evident.
 Set to True is uses sound.